wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 ### Generate APK configuration file from the OpenAPI definition

-Apart from the above API definition file, we also need an `apk-conf` file which defines the configurations and metadata for this API.
-We have a configuration service which can be used to generate this apk-conf file when OpenAPI definition is provided.
+Apart from the above API definition file, we also need an `apk-conf` file that defines the configurations and metadata for this API.
+We have a configuration service that can be used to generate this apk-conf file when the OpenAPI definition is provided.

-1. Execute the following request to generate the apk configuration.
+1. Execute the following request to generate the APK configuration.
 Use the values provided in the table below in the body of your request.

     |    Field     |                               Value                                                      |
     |--------------|------------------------------------------------------------------------------------------|